NerdyPuzzle/MCreator-Nerdys_Geckolib_Plugin/src/main/resources/help/default/geckolib/name.md

-The name of the GeckoLib json files
+The name of the GeckoLib json files.